hacker3983/try/README.md

 # try
-this shows things you can do in metasploit when you have shell
+this shows things you can do in metasploit when you have a shell